 First let me cover some things that you don’t want to do with your jewelry.
 Never expose it to chemicals.
 You might be surprised that chemicals are lurking around every corner.
 For instance your make-up, hair products, sunscreens and lotions are culprits for containing chemicals that can cause permanent damage to your jewelry.

 Household cleaning agents also contain chemicals that can permanently damage your jewelry.
 Take special care never to wear your jewelry when cleaning or applying makeup, fixing your hair, using household chemicals, showering or even washing your hands with unknown content soaps.
 You cannot insure that the cleaning agents you are using are chemical free.

 To prevent any exposure to your jewelry make it the last thing you put on before you walk out the door and the first thing you remove when returning home.

-Also, you will not want to wear your sterling silver jewelry in a swimming pool because chlorine can permanently damage the finish.
+Also, you will not want to wear your sterling silver jewelry in swimming pools or hot tubs because chlorine can permanently damage the finish.

 Those are some of the things to be aware of when you are wearing your jewelry but next I want to share what you should and shouldn’t do to clean it.
 Liquid jewelry cleaners are not recommended because of the various chemicals they contain.
 These chemicals can actually do more damage to your precious pieces, especially the ones that contain gemstones.
 Beyond it doing damage to your jewelry, it can also be a poisonous product that you don’t’ want to have in your home.
 Toxicologists have identified silver jewelry cleaner as one of top 10 toxins.